 After this, I worked for several years in bookshops: Hatchards in Piccadilly, and Collet’s International in Charing Cross Road (the latter now long gone, alas).
 I did a postgraduate degree in Artificial Intelligence, then landed a job at the Wellcome Library for the History of Medicine.
 I spent ten fascinating years there as a cataloguer and curator of early printed books.
 It was while cataloguing that collection that I came across the fragments that started me off as a writer: odd medical cases, and a mysterious, angry pamphlet by a “Mrs Stewart”, which became the seed of my book The Smart.
-After that came The English Dane, then How to Live: a life of Montaigne, and most recently At the Existentialist Cafe.
+After that came The English Dane, then How to Live: a life of Montaigne, and At the Existentialist Cafe.
+Forthcoming in 2023 is Humanly Possible: 700 years of humanist freethinking, inquiry, and hope.
 (There’s more about all these on the Books pages.)

 Since 2002, my main job has been writing, although I also worked part-time for the National Trust from 2008-2010, cataloguing book collections in historic properties around England.
 I taught Creative Writing at London’s City University and Oxford’s Kellogg College for some years.